 Midsole - Vegetable tanned leather made from outsole grade leather.
 Much like our welts, vegetable tanned leather tends to hold up the best over time for this particular type of component.

-Outsole - Dainite, Commando, Ridgeway, double leather or Parkhurst custom lug or custom studs depending on the model.
-Many styles will have Parkhurst custom soles on them because most branded outsoles don't fit the Parkhurst last, other than Itshide, or a very small selection of Vibram.
-By using our custom outsoles and heels, we can include every production size sole/heel in our boots offered.
+Outsole - Many styles will have Parkhurst custom soles on them because most branded outsoles don't fit the Parkhurst last, other than a very small selection of Vibram products, which don't fill the whole size range.
+By using our custom outsoles and heels, we can include every production size sole/heel in our boots offered and fill out the size range.

 Heel Base/Stacks - Vegetable tanned leather cut from the same bends leather used for our insoles.